magento/devdocs/guides/v2.1/install-gde/prereq/php-centos.md

 *	<a href="#instgde-prereq-php55-install-centos">PHP 5.5 on CentOS</a>

 ## PHP 7 on CentOS {#php-centos-7}
-There is more than one way to install PHP 7.0.2 or later on CentOS 6; the following is a suggestion only.
+There is more than one way to install PHP 7.0.2 or later; the following is a suggestion only.
 Consult a reference for additional options.

 To upgrade to PHP 7.0.2 or later:

-1. Enter the following commands in the order shown:
+1.	*CentOS 6*.
+Enter the following commands in the order shown:

 		yum -y update
 		yum -y install epel-release